docknetwork/planning/rfc/0014-public-attestation.md

 We discussed attaching attestation semantics to dereferencable anchors but have not persued the feature.
 This RFC proposes Public Attestations, but keeps dereferencable anchors out of scope.

-A Url can be said to dreference to an RDF claimgraph if and only if the document to which it points has a mime-type that is an RDF serialization format and the document body is a valid instance of that serialization format.
+An IRI can be said to dreference to an RDF claimgraph if it refers to a document with a mime-type that is an RDF serialization format and the document body is a valid instance of that serialization format.

 ### Terms